On the Role of Age and Semantics of Information in Remote Estimation of Markov Sources: Proof of Lemma

-Denote by $\mathbb{S}=\mathbb{X}^2\times\mathbb{N}^2$ the set of all possible values of $S_t$. \end{lemma} \begin{proof} We need to show that $\{S_t\}_{t\geq 1}$ is a controlled Markov process controlled by $\{U_t\}_{t\geq1}$.
-That is, the cost and the transition probability of the next state depend only on the current information state $S_t$ and the control action $U_t$, not on the entire history $I_t$~\cite{mahajan2016decentralized}, i.e.,
+We show that $\{S_t\}$ is a controlled Markov process with control $\{U_t\}$~\cite{mahajan2016decentralized}.
+That is, the cost and the transition probability depend only on the current information state $S_t$ and the control action $U_t$, and not on the entire history $I_t$, i.e.,

 Since